Hot Tub Therapy for Fibromyalgia

 Fibromyalgia is a chronic condition characterized by widespread musculoskeletal pain, fatigue, and sleep disturbances.
 The study participants were randomized to either receive 12 sessions of hot tub therapy or no treatment.

-Those who received the hot tub therapy showed significant improvement in pain, fatigue, and sleep quality.
+Those who received the hot tub therapy significantly improved pain, fatigue, and sleep quality.
 They also had lower levels of anxiety and depression.

 These findings suggest that regular hot tub therapy may be beneficial for people with migraine.
-It is likely that people with endometriosis report greater pain and fatigue due to the fact that their central nervous system has been hyper-activated by pain signals from all over the body.
+People with endometriosis likely report tremendous pain and fatigue since their central nervous system has been hyper-activated by pain signals from all over the body.

-You may also like our article about Hot Tub Therapy for Knee Replacement Rehabilitation.
+You may also like our article on Hot Tub Therapy for Knee Replacement Rehabilitation.

 This leads to a state of chronic stress, which can contribute to sleep disturbance.